 Tutorials: Students have the opportunity to work collaboratively with their peers to solve tutorial problems and to seek assistance from a tutor.
-In addition some tuturials will be dedicated to:
+Tutorial participation will contribute to a small component of the assessment.

 Practicals: In the 3-hour practical sessions, students work in pairs to design, build and test digtial electronic circuits and microcontroller systems.